Category

 Request for Offer (RFO)

-An RFO is like an RFT but is often used when organizations are seeking offers for specific goods or services without providing detailed specifications.
+An RFO is like an RFP but is often used when organizations are seeking offers for specific goods or services without providing detailed specifications.
 RFOs are less prescriptive and allow suppliers or vendors to propose their own solutions based on the organization’s requirements.
-They provide flexibility and encourage innovative proposals from potential suppliers.
+RFOs provide flexibility and encourage innovative proposals from potential suppliers.

 • Detailed specifications are not available, allowing flexibility.